linkerd/website/linkerd.io/content/2/tasks/replacing_expired_certificates.md

 ```

-Eventually when the old pods are terminated the `check` command should stop
+Additionally you can use the `kubectl rollout restart` command to bring the
+configuration of your other injected resources up to date, and then the `check`
-producing warning or errors:
+command should stop producing warning or errors:

 ```bash
 linkerd-identity